emangulo/csv-combiner/README.md

 1. Add CSV files/folders into the input folder
 2. Run the app-Jobs.py or app-JobFilters.py file
-3. The combine file will be in the output folder
+3. The combined output file will be in the output folder